nelsonjchen/gargantuan-takeout-rocket/README.md

 This proxy is required as:

 - [Microsoft's Azure Storage is unable to download from download URLs used in Google Takeout directly due to an URL Escaping issue in Google's URLs that Azure "helpfully" breaks.][msqa].
-- To transfer fast, we tell Cloudflare Workers to fetch from Google with 1000MB chunks simutaneously at nearly 50 connections at a time for 50GB files from the extension and put the data onto Azure as chunks.
+- To transfer fast, we tell Cloudflare Workers to fetch from Google with 1000MB chunks simultaneously at nearly 50 connections at a time for 50GB files from the extension and put the data onto Azure as chunks.
 [Unfortunately, Azure's endpoints only support 6 connections at a time due to only having up to HTTP/1.1 support](https://learn.microsoft.com/en-us/rest/api/storageservices/http-version-support).

 Cloudflare Workers can be used to address these issues: